bcgov/site-status-checker/README.md

 ## Security concerns

-Please be aware is unsafe to provide confidential data to an online tool.
+Please be aware it is unsafe to provide confidential data to an online tool.